Salt Springs State Park: Recreation

-Salt Springs State Park has 12 sites for rustic tent camping and 3 cottages that are available for rent on a weekly or nightly basis.
+Salt Springs State Park has 14 sites for rustic tent camping and 3 cottages that are available for rent on a weekly or nightly basis.

-There is a small picnic area between Silver Creek and Fall Brook with tables and grills.
-There also is a large timber frame pavilion near Salt Spring.
-This pavilion is a former barn.
-In 2014, a second pavilion was constructed in a nearby meadow.
+There are several small picnic areas between Silver Creek and Fall Brook with tables and grills.
+There is also a pavilion located near the West meadow.

 Trails

 Salt Springs State Park has 15.65 miles of trails that are open to hiking and cross-country skiing.
 These trails pass through old-growth forest, overlook the gorge, and wind their way through fields and woods.